MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-installation-problem.md

 > [!NOTE]
 > The connector installation logs can be found in the %TEMP% folder and can help provide additional information on what is causing an installation failure.

-## Verify connectivity to the Cloud application proxy service and Microsoft Login page
+## Verify connectivity to the cloud application proxy service and Microsoft Login page

 **Objective:** Verify that the connector machine can connect to the application proxy registration endpoint and the Microsoft sign in page.